All Oregonians age 16 and older eligible to receive COVID-19 vaccine starting April 19.

-Locate vaccine providers and determine vaccine availability:
+Locate vaccine providers and clinics:

-Schedule a vaccine appointment with a pharmacy:
+Schedule a vaccine appointment:

 The CDC is leading a national program that is serving roughly 1,300 long-term care facilities across Oregon.
 These facilities include: